 - Provide adequate filtration and water circulation.
 (Example: Don't use an up to 10-gallon capacity hang-on power filter on a 10-gallon tank, but upsize to a 20 or 30-gallon unit.)

-- Incorporating the use of a protein skimmer is a definite plus to remove fast accumulating and troublesome organic matter.
+- Incorporating a protein skimmer is a definite plus to remove fast-accumulating and troublesome organic matter.